How to Know When Insulation is Required on Air Ducts

 Alumaguard® Lite Cool Wrap™

 Sustainable Alumaguard® Lite Cool Wrap™ offers a matte white, high emissivity/reflectivity coated membrane.
-It qualifies for LEED credits and meets the emissivity requirements and solar reflectance of Cool Roof Rating Council (CRRC) and California Title 24.
+It qualifies for LEED credits and meets the requirements for emissivity and solar reflectance.
 The Alumaguard® Lite Cool Wrap™ acrylic adhesive is an eco-friendly zero perm weather and vapor barrier.

 Insulation Requirements for Air Ducts